yujunz/gitlab.com-runbooks/howto/manage-checkmk.md

     - Click on the hammer icon
     - Fill in the Acknowledge box (most top box) the comment field with the link to the issue and click on the acknowledge button.

+### Modify service thresholds

+As example we will use service 'Number of threads'.

+Since Ceph OSD nodes are using way more threads then an average server we want to higher the thresholds for this service but only specific for the Ceph OSD nodes.
+You can do this by clicking on ['Host & Service Parameters'](https://checkmk.gitlap.com/gitlab/check_mk/wato.py?mode=ruleeditor) and then on ['Parameters for discovered services'](https://checkmk.gitlap.com/gitlab/check_mk/wato.py?mode=rulesets&group=checkparams&host=&local=&folder=).
+You will get a list of all tunable parameters for all services currently available.

+In our example we will look for the ['Number of threads'](https://checkmk.gitlap.com/gitlab/check_mk/wato.py?mode=edit_ruleset&varname=checkgroup_parameters%3Athreads&folder=) parameter and click on it.
+It will show all rules for this parameter, normally there are no rules and you should create one by clicking the 'Create rule in folder' button.
+But since there is already a rule we can change that by clicking on the [pensil icon](https://checkmk.gitlap.com/gitlab/check_mk/wato.py?mode=edit_rule&varname=checkgroup_parameters%3Athreads&rulenr=0&host=&item=e30%3D&rule_folder=&folder=).

+As you can see you can change the thresholds and hosts for which this apply.
+After the change make sure you save the new settings and activate the changes!

 ## Notifications

 We use Slack and Pagerduty for notifications.